barraIhsan/mcc-island/README.md

 MCC Island Pack is a Fabric modpack for [MCC Island](https://mccisland.net) server that improve performance and add some Quality of Life features!

+## Disclaimer:

+This modpack is not officially associated with or endorsed by the Noxcrew, the team behind the MCC Island server.
+It is an unofficial project and should not be considered as "official" or supported by the Noxcrew.
+Any bug reports or issues related to this modpack should not be filed with the Noxcrew.

 ## Mods & Shaders List
 <details>
 <summary>Click to show the lists</summary>